 Losing a loved one, especially when unexpected, is certainly one of the most devastating events that a family can experience.
 Often, words cannot express the pain and sorrow felt by all those left behind.

-If you’ve lost a loved one, it is important to find a way to cope with the loss that is unique to you.
+If you’ve lost a loved one in a car, truck, or other type of accident, it is important to find a way to cope with the loss that is unique to you.
 Sometimes, it is by remaining in close contact with family.
 Others may find solace in grieving alone or perhaps through therapy.
 Whatever helps ease the pain of your loss, it is important you search for that answer.

 Additionally, if you suspect the loss occurred as a result of the wrongful acts of another, you should contact an experienced Sacramento wrongful death attorney that can answer your questions and protect your legal rights and the rights of your lost loved one.